ccabc-b2b/OPE_MaterialDataProcessor/README.md

-# OnlinePricingEngine
+# OPE_MaterialDataProcessor
-OnlinePricingEngine to provide following services
+OPE_MaterialDataProcessor to provide following services
-1) To generate price catalogue for a outlet upon request
+1) To read material json data file from the azure storage container.
-2) To calculate price and apply promotions for an order from outlet upon request
+2) Inserting these json data file in the database.